 At the heart of this revitalisation was a desire to give strength to Cuba’s dispossessed: to the prostitutes forced to work on Havana’s prerevolutionary streets; to the African slaves who had had to smuggle their beliefs into the country under the veil of Catholic obeisance.
 His art rallied against Cuba’s history of racial inequality, abuse, and corruption.
 And though he remained an atheist from the late 1920s onwards, and left Cuba some 8 years before Castro’s revolution, his faith in the vibrant, in the totemic, and in the ‘primitive’ never waned.
 My painting is an act of decolonization, he remarked: an act frightening, empowering, and deeply affecting.

 Lam died in Paris in 1982, having lived out his latter years from his studio in Northern Italy.
-It seems strange to think that in the twenty-five since passed, work as emphatic and impactful as his should have gone relatively unnoticed.
+It seems strange to think that in the thirty-five since passed, work as emphatic and impactful as his should have gone relatively unnoticed.
 His masterpiece, The Jungle, procured by MOMA in New York, was famously hung in the corridor to the museum bathrooms, hidden from view; painted on fragmented paper, it is now too fragile to move.
 As some commentators have suggested, his resurgence has perhaps come at a time when intercultural movement – between physical borders and intellectual ideas – is both more widespread than ever, and yet so fiercely attacked.

 (above) untitled lithograph; (below) portrait of the artist in his Italian studio